WiMoVE-OSS/docs/docs/setup/index.md

 !!! warning

     There are a number of tasks in this process that can be extremely repetitive (i.e., setting up interfaces, provisioning multiple routers).
-    For this reason, we only recommend this option if you just want to try out WiMoVE in a small setup and are willing to try around a bit.
+    For this reason, we only recommend this option if you just want test WiMoVE in a small setup and are willing to try around a bit.

 [Install manually](manual/){ .md-button }